That-Dev-Girl-Sites/talks.jhalabi.com/svg-in-wordpress/slides.md

 # Set a course!

-1. Create a block that can read the data
+1. Create a block to read the spreadsheet data
 1. Process the data
 1. Make an accessible and responsive visualization